 Vice President for Diversity

-Senior Equal Opportunity (EO) Coordinator; EO Coordinator/Faculty

-For Title IX, E.O.
-11246, Rehabilitation Act/ADA, VEVRA

-Shelbie King Hall 341

-The University of Alabama in Huntsville
+Senior Equal Opportunity (EO) Coordinator; EO Coordinator/Faculty For Title IX, E.O.
+11246, Rehabilitation Act/ADA, VEVRA Shelbie King Hall, room 341 The University of Alabama in Huntsville (256) 824-4600 smithdh@uah.edu

-(256) 824-4600

-Assistant Vice President, Human Relations
+Assistant Vice President, Human Resources

-Deputy EO Coordinator/Staff and Third Parties

-For Title IX, E.O.
-11246, Rehabilitation Act/ADA, VEVRA

-Shelbie King Hall 114

-The University of Alabama in Huntsville
+Deputy EO Coordinator/Staff and Third Parties For Title IX, E.O.
+11246, Rehabilitation Act/ADA, VEVRA Shelbie King Hall, room 114 The University of Alabama in Huntsville (256) 824-6545 longl@uah.edu

-(256) 824-6545

-longl@uah.edu

 Dean of Students

-Deputy EO Coordinator/Students

-For Title IX, Rehabilitation Act/ADA

-University Center 114

-The University of Alabama in Huntsville
+Deputy EO Coordinator/Students For Title IX, Rehabilitation Act/ADA Charger Union, room 223 The University of Alabama in Huntsville (256) 824-6700

-(256) 824-6700

-regina.hyatt@uah.edu

-6.13 GRIEVANCE PROCEDURES
+6.13 Grievance Procedures

 Resolution of a student's grievance, unless otherwise specified, shall begin with the University official whose decision is being appealed.
 If the problem cannot be resolved at this level, the matter may be pursued through the appropriate administrative chain.
-For academic appeals, this chain is the faculty member, the department chair, the dean of the college (or director of the division), and the Provost, in that order.
+For academic appeals (see Section 5.20), this chain is the faculty member, the department chair, the dean of the college (or director of the division), and the Provost, in that order.
 For non-academic appeals, this chain is the director of the department and then the appropriate vice president.
 Appeals are always submitted in written form.